Fitness, camaraderie, and positive psychology course to actively retrain our brains to live successfully in a civilian society

 We then “upgrade” the triggers by having fun at a bowling alley, trampoline park, and eventually shooting at a firing range or lighting fireworks together.
 This way the next time we hear unexpected screams, ground shaking, or a loud noise, our brains can relate it to new strong fun memories, rather than a memory from combat.

 - No war stories

 Currently Accepting Applications

-If you are interested in hosting 23V Recon in your area, or at your company, shoot us an email and we'll help you make this happen. email@example.com
+If you are interested in hosting 23V Recon in your area, send an email to email@example.com.

 I joined this program not knowing what it really is or how it would change me, and I found a better me.
 I was in a group that became a real part of life that helped with my depression and my overall opinion and attitude.
 I was eating better, sleeping better, and feeling better, all because of a missing bond found in any circle of veterans.
 The support from the program leaders as well as the group is phenomenal, and at the same time, you get to lift and work out problems with incredible people.
 You never think that something as simple as finding 3 positives about your day can have such a great effect on your mood until someone tells you-you'll be doing for 14 weeks!
 This program is inspiring and to any Vet...don't just sit down, sign up.